Search Party (TV series): Production

 In June 2015, it was announced Alia Shawkat, John Early, John Reynolds, and Meredith Hagner had all been cast in the pilot, with Sarah-Violet Bliss and Charles Rogers directing and writing alongside Michael Showalter, Lilly Burns, Tony Hernandez, John Skidmore, Brittany Segal serving as executive producers and producers respectively.
-In November 2015, TBS ordered the series. and the second season premiered on November 19, 2017.
+In November 2015, TBS ordered the series and in December 2016, the series was renewed for a second season, which premiered on November 19, 2017.
 In April 2018, a third season was ordered, however in October 2019 it was announced the series would move to HBO Max, where the third season would premiere at the service's Spring 2020 launch.
 A fourth season was also ordered, which premiered in 2021.
 On February 9, 2021, HBO Max renewed the series for a fifth season.
 On November 9, 2021, the fifth season was given a premiere date of January 7, 2022, revealed to be its last.

 Filming

-The shooting of the first season began in the summer of 2015 in New York.
+The shooting of the first season began in the summer of 2015 in Brooklyn, New York, including locations in Greenpoint, Williamsburg, Gowanus, Windsor Terrace, and Park Slope.
 For the filming of the second season the production returned to New York.
 Filming for season 3 began in September 2018 and wrapped that November.
 Production on Season 4 began in December 2019 and wrapped in late February 2020.